 Georgia CORE has developed and nurtured collaboration with other organizations working to fight cancer which has enabled us to further our dollars and increase the impact on advancements in cancer research.

 Breast Cancer Research Partnership Award

-In 2019, Georgia CORE, with equal contributions from It’s The Journey and A Cure In Our Lifetime Atlanta awarded a $100,000 grant to Dr. Veena Rao, Morehouse School of Medicine (pictured right) for Triple Negative Breast Cancer Research.
-In 2018, grants totaling $150,000 were given with It's the Journey to Cheryl Gomillion, PhD of the University of Georgia Research Foundation; Adam Marcus, PhD of Emory University; and Dr. Rao, PhD.
+In 2019, Georgia CORE, with equal contributions from It’s The Journey and A Cure In Our Lifetime Atlanta awarded a $100,000 grant to Veena Rao, PhD Morehouse School of Medicine for Triple Negative Breast Cancer Research.
+In 2018, grants totaling $150,000 were given with It's the Journey to (pictured from left to right) Cheryl Gomillion, PhD of the University of Georgia Research Foundation; Adam Marcus, PhD of Emory University; and Dr. Rao.
 The partnership award was first granted with It's the Journey in 2017, when Susan Thomas, PhD, Assistant Professor, Institute of Bioengineering and Biosciences, Department of Mechanical Engineering, Georgia Institute of Technology; Mandi Murph, PhD, Associate Professor, Department of Pharmaceutical and Biomedical Sciences, University of Georgia; and Ritu Aneja, PhD, Adjunct Professor, Center for Inflammation, Immunity and Infection, Department of Biology, Georgia State University were granted $50,000 each.
 An additional $25,000 was awarded to Dora Il’yasova, Associate Professor of Epidemiology and Biostatistics, School of Public Health, Georgia State University.

 Georgia Cancer Research Fund